vivipolli/blockFest/README.md

 ### Problem Statement

-The traditional event ticketing industry faces several challenges:
+The event ticketing for blockchain-based events faces several challenges that traditional platforms do not adequately address:

-1. **Ticket Fraud**: Counterfeit tickets and scams are prevalent in the secondary market
-2. **Scalping**: Automated bots purchase tickets in bulk for resale at inflated prices
-3. **Lack of Transparency**: Limited visibility into ticket authenticity and transaction history
-4. **Limited Engagement**: Few opportunities for ongoing connection between organizers and attendees
+1. **Limited Visibility**: Many blockchain events are poorly or narrowly marketed, remaining accessible only to closed groups or niche communities.
+2. **Lack of Cryptocurrency Integration**: There are no robust platforms that allow for the purchase of tickets directly using cryptocurrencies, limiting access for crypto enthusiasts and reducing potential engagement.
-5. **High Fees**: Centralized platforms charge substantial fees to both organizers and attendees
+3. **High Fees**: Centralized platforms charge substantial fees, which can be a significant burden for events operating within the blockchain ecosystem.

 BlockFest leverages Stellar's fast, low-cost blockchain infrastructure to create a transparent, secure, and engaging ticketing ecosystem that benefits both event organizers and attendees.
+By issuing tickets as NFTs, we ensure each ticket's authenticity and offer a new way for attendees to interact with the event beyond just attendance.

 ## Features ✨